 The lease for our former corporate headquarters expired in October 2015.
-We entered into a new 11-year lease agreement in June 2014, the term of which commenced in October 2014.
+We entered into an 11-year lease agreement in June 2014, the term of which commenced in October 2014.
 Annual minimum rent during the term is approximately \$2.0 million.
-In April 2015, we entered into a five-year sublease agreement, which is cancelable by either the Company or sublessee given appropriate notice after the the third anniversary of the May 1, 2015 commencement of the sublease agreement.
+During the three months ended September 30, 2016, we terminated a five-year sublease agreement which commenced on May 1, 2015.
+We entered into a new four-year sublease agreement commencing on October 1, 2016, which is cancelable by either the Company or sublessee given appropriate notice after the thirty-first month following the commencement of the sublease agreement.
+Sublease income will continue to decrease annual lease expense by approximately \$0.4 million per year.